ainfanzon/MariaDB_examples/maxscl/failover/README.md

 <ins> Test Causal Consistency and Transaction Replay

-Edit the MaxScale configuration file and uncomment __causal_reads__ and __transaction_replay__.
+Edit the MaxScale configuration file.
+Uncomment __causal_reads__ and __transaction_replay__.
 Restart MaxScale for the changes to take effect.

-Identify the new master and re-execute the script to see how the application continues to work even though the master server is down.
+Identify the new master and re-execute the script.
+The application continues to work even though the master server is down.

 __COMMANDS:__